kconner/AllYourFault/Plan.md

             - Dots on cells for features in that year
         - Loading message and empty message
         - Show and hide controls and loading / empty message
+        - Keep annotations visible and animation playing while new data loads
         - Style adjustments
-        - Simultaneous animation and loading
-        - Keep annotations visible and animation playing while new data loads
-        - Show and hide controls with animation availability, rather than disabling them
+        - Ripple image
         - App icon
         - Launch screen
         - Memory, performance, battery, GPS usage testing